Core Concepts¶

 Data Reduction¶

 The ImageData object is obtained by reducing as early as possible the data from the collections.
-While the traditional load_collections
+While both load_collection

-process is implemented, it's recommended to use the load_collection_and_reduce
+processes are available, it's recommended to use load_collection_and_reduce

 The reduce process includes a parameter to choose the pixel selection method: